rust-lang/rfcs/text/0000-forbidden-value-trait.md

 # Unresolved questions

-Are there some alignment issues with `ForbiddenValue::FORBIDDEN_VALUE_BYTES`?
+Are there some alignment issues with `ForbiddenValues::FORBIDDEN_VALUES`?
 I don't think so, because the compiler is free to use those bytes however it likes.